May 24, 2024

 An AML policy should contain a detailed description of the procedures an organization follows to detect money laundering and terrorist financing, along with reporting procedures to the relevant FIU.

-• What is included in an anti-money laundering policy?
+• What is the anti-money laundering policy statement?

 • Customer Due Diligence